Dog park closed indefinitely

 These parks aren't just for the dogs; they're also a great place for people to socialize.
 Dog parks create an awesome venue for visitors and dog owners and lovers to meet each other, become friends and make their community a better one through social interaction.

-The San Angelo Dog park is located at 3215 Millbrook Drive.
+The dog park is at 3215 Millbrook Drive.

 - Drinking fountains